 Fantasy of Flavors - Throughout our product lines, we emphasize distinctly flavored beverages.
 Although cola drinks account for approximately 50% of the soft drink industry's domestic grocery channel volume, colas account for less than 20% of our total volume.
-In the higher margin convenience store channel, flavors now represent 56% of soft drink sales and are growing significantly faster than colas.
-Our flavor development spans more than 100 years and originated with our flagship brands, Shasta and Faygo, each of which offer over 50 flavor varieties.
+In the higher margin convenience store channel, flavors now represent 56% of soft drink sales and are outpacing colas.
+Our flavor development spans more than 100 years and originated with our flagship brands, Shasta ® and Faygo ®, each of which offers more than 50 flavor varieties.